| |

 sacred to the Saxons, was taken in battle by Charlemagne.
 The

-victorious Christian forces destroyed the holy irminsul, a tall
+victorious Christian forces destroyed the holy Irminsul, a tall

 pillar in the wood representing the world-tree Yggdrasil.
 Surviving